aryan10293/lockerrom/README.md

 ## Lessons Learned

-In this project, I learned to call APIs effectively in React and optimized the useEffect hook for better performance.
-I also enjoyed the rewarding challenge of securing user accounts and ensuring their safety throughout the application.
+In this project, I delved into the fascinating world of WebSocket for seamless messaging.
+The real challenge, however, was mastering the art of updating user information effectively.
+From handling user images to ensuring all posts and comments displayed the correct, updated photos.

 ## Demo Login